Toward generalizable learning of all (linear) first-order methods via memory augmented Transformers: Introduction

 \textbf{Higher-Order Optimization Methods in Transformers.} Transformers have also been shown to learn higher-order optimization techniques, such as Newton's method, expanding their capabilities beyond first-order methods~\citep{fu2023transformers, giannou2024well, vladymyrov2024linear}.

-\textbf{Memory-Augmented Transformers (Memformers).} Memformers were introduced by \citet{wu2020memformer, xu2021transformer}.
-These models retain intermediate attention values across layers through memory registers, enabling more complex computations and optimization methods to be learned.
-While significant progress has been made in understanding how Transformers can learn gradient descent, their potential for implementing more sophisticated LFOMs remains largely unexplored.
-Our work addresses this gap by showing how Memformers can efficiently implement a wide range of advanced first-order and quasi-second-order optimization techniques, including CGD and momentum methods, thereby pushing the boundaries of Transformer-based architectures.
+\textbf{Memory-Augmented Transformers (Memformers).} Memformers were introduced in~\citep{wu2020Memformer, xu2021transformer}.
+While significant progress has been made in understanding how Transformers can learn GD, their potential for learning more sophisticated methods remains largely unexplored.
+Our work addresses this gap and shows how Memformers can efficiently implement a wide range of advanced first-order and quasi-second-order methods.